bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Pieter Wuille: 00:29:38

-Because in the case of `cross input signature aggregation`, the verifier actually has to implement a multi signature scheme.
+Because in the case of [cross input signature aggregation](https://btctranscripts.com/bitcoin-core-dev-tech/2024-04/cross-input-signature-aggregation/), the verifier actually has to implement a multi signature scheme.
 You cannot have consensus rules that aren't aware of multi-signatures.
 Like `BIP 342` today and its signatures could have been written and designed without even knowing of the concept of multi-signatures and it would have been useful and people would have been able to come up afterwards with like, hey, we can actually use this to do multi signatures.
 The same is not true for `cross input aggregation`.
-And so the history of `MuSig` actually starts with the idea of `cross input signature aggregation`.
+And so the history of `MuSig` actually starts with the idea of [cross input signature aggregation](https://btctranscripts.com/bitcoin-core-dev-tech/2024-04/cross-input-signature-aggregation/).
-Because `cross input signature aggregation' has this very important property that if you're going to aggregate all these keys together, The problem is that the keys those parties correspond to in the real world may not trust each other.
+Because [cross input signature aggregation](https://btctranscripts.com/bitcoin-core-dev-tech/2024-04/cross-input-signature-aggregation/) has this very important property that if you're going to aggregate all these keys together, The problem is that the keys those parties correspond to in the real world may not trust each other.
 I mean, you have an output you created, you have an output I created.
 I can try creating a transaction that spends both at the same time, maybe together with one of mine.
 And so it is very important that there is no way for me to come up with a `fake key` that somehow, when combined with your keys, result in something that I could sign for.